Dwin357/Dwin357.GitHub.io/README.md

 **_Q: And the '357' that normally follows, any significance there?_**

 Ya, that is my optimism poking out.
-Intended as [3, 5, 7...], as in a sequence of ascending prime numbers; it is an assertion that in the course of development humans will inevitably discover irreducible ideas which will force the expansion of our perceptions despite all of the reductionist head-winds which might be encountered along the way.
+It is intended as [3, 5, 7...], as in a sequence of ascending prime numbers; it is an assertion that in the course of development humans will inevitably discover irreducible ideas which will force the expansion of our perceptions despite all of the reductionist head-winds which might be encountered along the way.
 Basically a "long-arc-of-the-moral-universe" argument against the reductionist point of view.

 **_Q: You seem to be taking a very strong position on "reductionism", going so far as to set up an allusion to segregation and racism.
 That seems a bit over blown._**